Dynamics on Berkovich spaces in low dimensions: The Berkovich affine and projective lines

 \subsubsection{Numerical invariants}

-While the local rings $\cO_x$ and the completed residue fields $\cH(x)$ are not always easy to describe explicitly, certain numerical invariants of them are easily understood and allow us to recover Berkovich's classification.
+While the local rings $\cO_x$ and the completed residue fields $\cH(x)$ are not always easy to describe explicitly, certain numerical invariants of them are more tractable and allow us to recover Berkovich's classification.

 First, $x$ is of Type~1 iff the seminorm $|\cdot|_x$ has nontrivial kernel.
 Now suppose the kernel is trivial.
 Then $\cO_x$ is a field and contains $F\simeq K(z)$ as a subfield.
 Both these fields are dense in $\cH(x)$ with respect to the norm $|\cdot|_x$.
 In this situation we have two basic invariants.